Shrimp Boil Sheet Pan

 • Purchase raw, deveined shrimp.
 Look for shrimp that is raw (not precooked), peeled and deveined.
 Buying prepared shrimp saves you TONS of time and makes your job a snap because all you have to do is defrost the shrimp.

-• Purchase large shrimp.
-Use large shrimp, 21-25 count (which means there are 21-25 shrimp in a pound), so your shrimp are large enough so they donโ€™t easily overcook, provide the most appealing juicy texture and don’t overcrowd your pan.
+• Purchase large shrimp. ย Use large shrimp, 21-25 count (which means there are 21-25 shrimp in a pound), so your shrimp are large enough so they donโ€™t easily overcook, provide the most appealing juicy texture, and don’t overcrowd your pan.

-• Frozen shrimp is awesome!
-Frozen shrimp is frozen shortly after itโ€™s caught which means itโ€™s frozen at peak freshness.
-So, unless you live coastal (and even then), it is even more fresh than the seafood counter by the time itโ€™s purchased and you actually use it.
-Frozen shrimp is also more economical than fresh which means you can keep it stocked and read to use any time.
+• Frozen shrimp is awesome!ย It is frozen shortly after itโ€™s caught which means itโ€™s frozen at peak freshness.ย It’s more economical than fresh which means you can keep it stocked and read to use any time.ย

 Sausage

-• Use precooked sausage.
-You will need one 11-12-oz. package of smoked andouille chicken sausage โ€“ this sausage comes fully cooked.
-Look for โ€œfully cooked,โ€ โ€œcooked,โ€ or โ€œsmokedโ€ on the label.
-This is the standard size package sold at most stores.
-If you find a package with more or less โ€“ just use more or less- this recipe is very forgiving.
-Look for the cooked sausage in the refrigerated section next to the ground Italian sausage links or breakfast sausage.
+• Use precooked sausage.ย You will need one 11-12-oz. package of smoked andouille chicken sausage โ€“ this sausage comes fully cooked.
+Look for โ€œfully cooked,โ€ โ€œcooked,โ€ or โ€œsmokedโ€ on the label.ย This is the standard size package sold at most stores.ย If you find a package with more or less โ€“ just use more or less- this recipe is very forgiving.ย ย Look for the cooked sausage in the refrigerated section next to the ground Italian sausage links or breakfast sausage.ย

 • Use andouille chicken sausage.
 Andouille chicken sausage comes seasoned with paprika, pepper, garlic, red pepper, etc. so itโ€™s delicious all on its own so you won’t even miss that it’s lightened up.

-• Stock up!
-Now, just stock up on some packages of sausage and stash them in the freezer so youโ€™ll be ready to make this Shrimp Boil recipe and rescue dinner any night of the week!
+• Stock up!ย Now, just stock up on some packages of sausage and stash them in the freezer so youโ€™ll be ready to make this Shrimp Boil recipe and rescue dinner any night of the week!

-• Use fresh sweet corn.
-To find the freshest corn, you want to focus on the smell and feel of the corn rather than the look of the kernels.
-The corn should smell sweet and the be firm when pressed and free of blackened tassels.
+• Use fresh sweet corn.ย To find the freshest corn, you want to focus on the smell and feel of the corn rather than the look of the kernels.ย The corn should smell sweet and the be firm when pressed and free of blackened tassels.

-• Use corn immediately.
-Corn on the cob will usually keep well for about 1 to 3 days in the refrigerator but it is sweetest the sooner it is used.
+• Use corn immediately.ย Corn on the cob will usually keep well for about 1 to 3 days in the refrigerator but it is sweetest the sooner it is used.ย

-• Time saver.
-You can purchase already shucked corn or partially shucked corn to make dinnertime prep a breeze.
+• Time saver.ย You can purchase already shucked corn or partially shucked corn to make dinnertime prep a breeze

 Potatoes

-• Use waxy potatoes.
-You will want to use waxy potatoes such as Dutch, Yukon Gold or red potatoes.
-Waxy potatoes remain moist and hold their shape without falling apart or becoming mealy.
+• Use waxy potatoes.ย You will want to use waxy potatoes such as Dutch, Yukon Gold or red potatoes.ย Waxy potatoes remain moist and hold their shape without falling apart or becoming mealy.ย

-• Use baby potatoes.
-I recommend Dutch baby potatoes because they roast up buttery tender, you donโ€™t have to peel them and you only have to chop them into half or thirds instead of meticulously chopping whole potatoes.
-If you canโ€™t find Dutch baby potatoes, you may also use baby red potatoes.
+• Use baby potatoes.ย I recommend Dutch baby potatoes because they roast up buttery tender, you donโ€™t have to peel them and you only have to chop them into half or thirds instead of meticulously chopping whole potatoes. ย ย If you canโ€™t find Dutch baby potatoes, you may also use baby red potatoes.

 Seasonings

-• Donโ€™t skimp!
-You will need Old Bay seasoning, garlic powder, ground mustard, ground coriander, dried dill, salt and pepper to make the Shrimp Boil recipe come alive.
+• Donโ€™t skimp!ย You will need Old Bay seasoning, garlic powder, ground mustard, ground coriander, dried dill, salt and pepper to make the Shrimp Boil recipe come alive.ย

 up close of shrimp boil recipe showing shrimp drenched in lemon juice and garnished with parsley